 The Colorado Destination: Aspen

 The Experience: Everywhere you look in Aspen, the views will take your breath away, especially if you stay at the historic Hotel Jerome.
-It's the ultimate mountain resort town every time of year, with world-class shopping, delicious food spots, and, as we mentioned, gorgeous scenery.
-Ski in Snowmass or Highland Bowl.
+It's the ultimate mountain resort town any time of year, with world-class shopping, delicious food spots, and gorgeous scenery.
+During the winter, you can ski in Snowmass or Highland Bowl.
 In the summer, try to plan your trip to attend the wine and food festival or the annual jazz festival.
 Catch a show at Belly Up, party on the mountain at Cloud Nine, eat at Matsuhisa, or cross-country ski to dinner at the remote Pine Creek Lodge.

 The Colorado Destination: Glenwood Springs

 The Experience: Hanging Lake in Glenwood Canyon is a summer dream (though it's also incredibly breathtaking in winter when the cascading water freezes).
-The Colorado River snakes through the center of town, and there's plenty to do outside of this park, making it a lovely destination on its own, but you can also make it a day trip if you're staying in Aspen.
+The Colorado River snakes through the center of town, and there's plenty to do outside of this park, making it a lovely destination on its own or a great day trip if you're staying in Aspen.

 The Colorado Destination: Vail

-The Experience: If Aspen isn't quite your mountain town scene, head to Vail instead.
-It's equally as idyllic (it was modeled after European mountain resorts), pedestrian-friendly, and lovely, but the town itself is more of a square in a village with a small collection of boutiques and restaurants for visitors.
+The Experience: If Aspen isn't quite your scene, then head to Vail instead.
+It's equally idyllic (it was modeled after European mountain resorts), pedestrian-friendly, and lovely, offering a small collection of boutiques and restaurants for visitors.
 Ride up and down the gondolas for mountain views in every direction and ski the unique back bowls.
-It's also closer to Denver, making it easier to get to and, therefore, a little more crowded during peak seasons.